aryelgois/Medools/README.md

 Database's Table the model represents

-> The recomended is to use a plural name for the table and it's singular in the model name
+> The recomended is to use a plural name for the table and its singular in the model name

 - Type: `string`